2024ACTL1101/aatman-joshi/README.md

 **Aatman Joshi:**

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
+Throughout ACTL1101, I have mastered the topics listed in the principles of actuarial science portrayed through the coding assignment.
 I feel much more prepared for my future career.

 😄😄😄